 - those whose hearts are turned away from God

 I’m not sure whether the answer is “1 and 2” or “1 or 2.”
-Either way, the outcome is astonishing.
-Continue reading
+Either way, the implications are astonishing.

 The first Bahá’í book that I truly enjoyed reading was Thief in the Night by William Sears, a Bahá’í “Hand of the Cause” whom I think my parents had known in their L.A. years (1957 to 1966).
 Continue reading